Read the latest and greatest from our team

 • They’re in denial about how their illness is affecting various facets of their lives.

-• They do not realize how much they could benefit from working with a mental health professional.
+• They do not realize how much they could benefit from working with a mental health professional for effective mental health treatment.

 • Anxiety makes the idea of meeting and talking with someone new feel overwhelming.